dasisdormax/mailmanmod-extension/README.md

 ## Manual Installation
-Note that you will have to repeat these steps each time you restart your browser.
+Note that you may have to repeat these steps each time you restart your browser.
 However, your browser should keep your storage across versions (only tested with FF).
 Export your settings regularly :)

 ### Firefox (current / ESR 52)
 - Clone this repository